 Soledad Piñero Misa has been working with some of the most influential actors in all fields of the society.
 She possesses unique experience from the world of business, politics, public sector, as well as non-profit organizations.

 Soledad successfully combines an inspiring attitude with her skillful approach to individuals and groups in both personal and professional settings.
 She is praised and a frequently hired lecturer, process manager, facilitator, and a consultant with numerous references from employers such as UNHCR, Sida, Swedish Government Offices, UNICEF, Swedish Institute, Scandia, RFSL, Fairtrade, Volvo, Swedish Teacher’s Union, Södertörn College, Equality Ombudsman, Swedbank, Royal Institute of Art (KKH), Anna Lindh’s Memorial Fund, Botkyrka Municipality, TCO – Öppna arbetsplatsen, and various political parties.
-Currently, Soledad’s main commitment is as a Social Missions Manager for Ben & Jerry’s Nordics, she developed the companies valued lead activism through multi stakeholder engagement focusing on supporting grassroots movements that lead progressive systemic change for increased climate justice and Refugee Rights.
+At her most recent commitment as Social Mission Manager for Ben & Jerry’s Nordics, she developed the companies valued lead activism through multi stakeholder engagement focusing on supporting grassroots movements that lead progressive systemic change for increased climate justice and Refugee Rights.
 Read more about Soledad’s previous experiences as a process manager and a speaker/facilitator.

 In 2010, among thousands of applicants, Soledad was selected to participate in the Kinnevik group’s incubator program Reach for Change together with the social enterprise Retoy.

 Retoy was co-created for and with children, leading business actors, UNICEF, municipalities and foundations.
 Many activities were developed in Rosenråd, a socio-economically disadvantaged community in Malmö where Soledad grew up and has always wanted to give back to.